thisdougb/thisdougb.github.io/_posts/2016-07-13-Unit-Testing-Playbooks-In-Ansible.md

 If this rolls out to our production environment, or even taking out our dev environment, it's not good.

-So this appears to be a very good reason for running unit tests on roles, particularly in many-hands environments.
+So this appears to be a very good reason for running unit tests on roles, particularly in a many-hands environment.
+But what's the best approach?

-There should be some consistency when writing unit tests.
+Well, there should be some consistency when writing unit tests.
 They should be read only, never making changes.
 They should also test only a single associated task, so we shouldn't get carried away with complexity.
 And they should be tagged so we can run them in isolation.